junior92jr/django-jsonplaceholder-demo/README.md

 ### Check Django container is running

-We can confirm that django container was properly created by running the check command.
+We can confirm the Django container was properly created by running the `check` command.

 ```bash
 $ docker-compose exec web python manage.py check